 - If individual modules are to be loaded all the time, you can put the command into your login scripts, e.g. into

-$HOME/.bash_profile– but keep in mind that your home is shared among all HPC clusters and that the available modules are likely to be different on different system.
+$HOME/.bash_profile– but keep in mind that your home is shared among all HPC clusters and that the available modules are likely to be different on different systems.

 - The syntax of the

-module-Commands is independent from the shell used.
+module-Commands are independent of the shell used.
 They can thus usually be used unmodified in any type of PBS job script.